 Factor 5: Cost and Insurance Coverage

-Considering cost implications, outpatient treatment often proves more cost-effective, relying on existing support structures in the community.
+Considering cost implications, outpatient treatment often can be more cost-effective, relying on existing support structures in the community.
 With its comprehensive services and 24/7 care, inpatient treatment tends to be more expensive.
 This cost difference can be attributed to factors like facility fees, staff costs, and the duration of treatment.
+That said, many inpatient treatment programs work directly with insurance providers to make the cost of care as affordable as possible.

 Factor 6: Flexibility and Scheduling